 Outbound RIA Marketing Plans

-Outbound marketing encompasses more traditional marketing tactics.
-Comparing the cost against your projected ROI can help you determine which techniques are likely to produce the best results.
+Outbound marketing encompasses more traditional or “old school” marketing tactics.
+Comparing the cost against your projected ROI can help you determine which techniques are likely to produce the best results for your firm.

 Cold Calling

-Cold calling is an old-school marketing technique that still works in 2024, though it’s admittedly gotten a bit harder.
+Cold calling is a time-tested marketing technique that still works in 2026, though it’s admittedly gotten a bit harder to do successfully.
 Robo-callers and spam callers have made people more reluctant to pick up the phone, for one thing.
 And if you can get someone to answer, you’ll need to be able to give them a reason to stay on the line within the first few seconds.

-The upside of cold calling is that if you’re making calls yourself, you’re not spending any money—just your time.
+The upside of cold calling is that if you’re making calls yourself, you’re not spending any money; your only cost is your time.
 That’s also a downside, however, if you have other tasks you’d like to focus on.

 Email Marketing